-Modena is located in the heart of Emilia Romagna and is a small city full of charm, perfect for a visit of a few days.
-You can relive the ancient history of the city by walking among the monuments of the historic center, legacy of the important past of the city that was the capital of the Duchy of Este.
+Modena is located in the heart of Emilia Romagna and is a small city full of charm, perfect for a visit for a few days.
+You can relive the ancient history of the city by walking among the monuments of the historic center, the legacy of the important past of the city that was the capital of the Duchy of Este.

 Piazza Grande is the main square of Modena and has been the heart of the city since ancient times when it was used as a market and was the meeting place par excellence for citizens.
 The legacy of these practices is the “Ringadora” Stone (in Modenese dialect it means “stone of the harangue”) located in front of the entrance to the Town Hall and used in the past for various purposes: as a stage for oratories and as a place for the sentences of death.

 The Cathedral of Modena, dedicated to St. Maria Assunta, is considered a masterpiece of the romantic style.
 It stands in the central Piazza Grande and was built in 1099 by the architect Lanfranco and the sculptor of bas-reliefs Wiligelmo.
-These sculptures make the Cathedral a true “stone Bible” for faithful, staging the stories of Adam and Eve, Cain and Abel and the Universal Flood.
+These sculptures make the Cathedral a true “stone Bible” for the faithful, staging the stories of Adam and Eve, Cain and Abel, and the Universal Flood.
 Biblical scenes, therefore, but not only: we also find sculptural cycles dedicated to the months and the main activities that characterize them, the stories of the patron saint of the city San Geminiano and even the story of King Arthur.
-Inside, however, it is made up of red bricks and preserves many works of art such as frescoes, paintings and statues.
+Inside, however, it is made up of red bricks and preserves many works of art such as frescoes, paintings, and statues.

 Also can visit the underground crypt, where the tomb of San Geminiano, patron saint of the city, is kept.